 1. Let your child choose their reading material.
 You may see them gravitate toward nonfiction, science fiction and fantasy, or humor.
 Whatever it is, be sure to provide ready access!

 2. Subscribe to magazines that will interest them.
 Ask your child to choose one or two titles and put the subscription in their name to make it extra-special when an issue arrives.
+You can also visit a local library and explore their magazine collection.

 3. Read the news together.
 Establish a routine for reviewing current events around the world.
 Ask your child how they feel about the headlines and encourage them to form opinions.